Molds can be made out of plaster, rubber, metal, silicone, and polymer clay itself, of course!

 It has been replaced in recent years with a product called Sculpey Mold Maker/Elasticlay.
 I have not had good results with Sculpey Mold Maker.
 Elasticlay will not harden until it is baked, and many original pieces may not withstand baking, so it is advisable to remove the object by pulling it cleanly up and away from the mold.

 Elasticlay molds remain flexible for a while, but harden over time and will crack with heavy use and age, particularly in a dry climate.
-The face mold shown above left shows drying and stress cracks.
+The face mold shown below shows drying and stress cracks.
 The button molds take less pressure and have survived fairly well over 15 years.
 Oiling the clay molds lightly with vegetable oil is helpful in maintaining the molds and keeping them from drying out.
 I use a soft paintbrush to apply it. (not shown here).
 PAM, a vegetable oil spray, can also be used but I find it messier to use; the coating is too heavy.

 When using Elasticlay or polymer clay to make a mold, the original piece to be cast must be treated with a mold release such as talcum powder or cornstarch.
 Brush it all over the object including the edges, then press the piece onto a like-sized lump of Elasticlay or polymer clay placed on the work surface.
 Do this smoothly, without rocking or setting it at an angle.
 This takes a bit of practice!